What is SASE?

 Benefits of SASE

 SASE isn’t just the latest buzzword.
-There are a number of important business benefits enterprises realize from a SASE architecture.
+There are important business benefits enterprises realize from a SASE architecture.

 - Improved business productivity and customer satisfaction